CSE-G25/Analytics-of-Scanned-Prescriptions-and-Notes/README.md

 # Analytics-of-Scanned-Prescriptions-and-Notes
-A general introduction to the project :

 Hello Everyone !

+A brief introduction to the project :

 - This project group involves university students working for their final year project.
 - Project group code - CSE-G25